Bouquet

 (Eichhammer, Barbara in sisterMAG No. 47)

-Death and loss is something I as an artist became accustomed to in 2019 when my mother was diagnosed with lung cancer in stage 3+.
-She wouldn’t last the year but was still standing in 2022.
+Death and loss is something Madelief became accustomed to in 2019, when her mother got diagnosed with lung cancer in stage 3+.

-In honor of the flowers that will lose their petals and soon will be lost in the soil.
+Madelief: In honour of the flowers that will lose their petals and soon will be lost in the soil.
 Tomorrow we’ll plant anew.